 Please note: Dogs are NOT allowed on this hike.
 Alcohol, smoking, and weapons are not allowed per park regulations.
 Oh, … and leave your saddle and mount at home, because horses are not allowed in this park, thus you’ll need to choose another mode of transportation to this hike.

 There will be an optional after-hike social dinner at the Butler Cottage located in MFBBH park beginning at 4:00 pm ; bring a dish to pass or make a donation (suggested $5) to the social fund to help defray expenses, and bring your beverage of choice (no alcohol please), if you would like to meet your fellow hikers.
-You may bring your own tableware if you’d like, albeit disposable plates and plastic utensils will be on hand.
+You may bring your own tableware if you’d like, albeit, disposable plates, plastic utensils, etc will be on hand as at most ST potluck socials.

 MFBBH parking lot will accommodate ~ 20 cars.
 Additional parking can be had along the entrance driveway, with judiciousness & thoughtfulness in mind.